Hussain-MD/Moodify/README.md

 # Moodify : Lets moodify your playlist

 Moodify is a web application developed using Flask for backend and ReactJS for frontend.
-We have used MongoDB to handle unstictured data of songs, lyrics and images.
-We are also using relational database to handle user authetications.
+Have used MongoDB to handle unstictured data of songs, lyrics and images.
+A relational database to handle user authetications.

 ## Overview